 Any attorney with 5-7 years experience and the trial experience they’re asking for can open his own goddamn office and do pretty fucking well if they keep their head on straight.
 No ass-kissing required.
 Okay, maybe a little ass-kissing, but then it’s only completely optional and as you wipe the brown mustache from your upper lip you can almost certainly call the recipient “Your Honor.”

 Which, hold on, let’s talk about the trial experience portion of this.

 As a Five Year Civil Attorney, If You’re Trying 4 Cases to Verdict A Year You Suck At Your Job.

 No, this is not hyperbole.
-If you’re a civil litigation attorney, which is what they’re basing their “20 cases to verdict” number off of (they want 80 cases to verdict if you were a prosecutor!), then you sir or madam, are the worst fucking attorney on the face of the goddamn planet.
+If you’re a civil litigation attorney, whether that be a civil litigation attorney in ocean city or Atlantic city, they’re basing their “20 cases to verdict” number off of (they want 80 cases to verdict if you were a prosecutor!), then you sir or madam, are the worst fucking attorney on the face of the goddamn planet.

 Somewhere in the area of 95% of all civil cases will settle well before a verdict.
 We’re talking well before a fucking verdict.
 Like, trial won’t even open before the fucking case is settled.
 That’s how this shit works, and frankly, that’s not necessarily a bad thing.
 Your job as an attorney, and especially as a Plaintiff’s counsel, is to weigh the benefit and risk of a trial and, against that backdrop, secure the best position possible for your client.
 Most of the time, that means you reach a reasonable settlement at some point during the discovery process or after everyone’s filed (and had denied) their motions for summary judgement in the matter.
 It does not mean you scream “Damn the torpedoes, we’re taking this baby onto the rocky shores of trial and going down with all hands screaming and crying for a better lawyer if that may be the case!”